bioinformatics-ua/BioASQ/readme.md

-# Generic pipeline for Information Retrieval
+# Generic pipeline for Information Retrieval and BioDeepRank
+NOTE: The information realted to BioDeepRank will be added during the next days...
+The notebook Interaction

 ## Description
 This repository implements a generic pipeline that can be used to address the majoraty of the IR tasks.